Offliners/STM32_playground/examples/led_control_by_button_with_interrupt/README.md

 #define CLEAR_EXTI_FLAG_STATUS(line)    (WRITE_EXTI_PR((1 << line)))
 ```

 Finally, complete the ISR function so that each time the user button is pressed, the LED blink frequency will change.
-The ISR function declaration must be "void exti15_10_isr(void)" because we are still based on the libopencm3 framework.
+The ISR function declaration for EXTI15_10 must be `void exti15_10_isr(void)` because we are still based on the libopencm3 framework.
 The interrupt function pointer addresses are defined in the startup file, so we must use this declaration to override the function.
 ```c
 void exti15_10_isr(void)
 {